 The first pilot trainees arrived in August and included aviation cadets, student officers and European NATO students.
 Class 52-F included 47 officers, 41 cadets and 11 foreign students.
 As would all students undergoing flight training at Malden Air Base, a rigorous schedule would be followed.

 Students received 130 hours flight training and 167 hours of military training during their 26 weeks at Malden Air Base.
-In the early years of the base, students flew the small PA-18 and graduated to the T-6.
+In the early years of the base, students flew the T-6.
+Later students soloed in the PA-18 and went on to fly the T-6.
 In 1955, the PA-18 and T-6 were phased out and more advanced planes were introduced.
 The T-34 was used for the first 40 hours of flight.
 Once a student was proficient in this light aircraft, he would begin 90 hours of training in the T-28.

 Instructors at Malden Air Base were selected according to their knowledge as well as their ability to teach.
 To qualify, instructors had to have previous teaching experience as well as flying experience.
 An emphasis was also placed on the number of Civil Aeronautics Authority ratings held.
 Prior to teaching any classes, Anderson Air Activities instructors attended an indoctrination course in Air Force procedures for Academic Instructors at Goodfellow Air Base in San Angelo, Texas.

 To students the AAA instructors were quite similar to basic training drill instructors.
 For the most part, they were able to pass their thoughts along to students without much confusion.
 Praise from an instructor was the ultimate reward.